lupyuen/nuttx-tinyemu/README.md

 - That's why we always see "read 0x30002084" before "write 0x30002088".

-TODO: Intercept the "write 0x30002088" so we can print the UART Output from NuttX

 Note that we're still booting in RISC-V Machine Mode!
 This will cause problems later, because NuttX Ox64 expects to boot in RISC-V Supervisor Mode.
 (Due to OpenSBI)

+# Intercept UART Output for Ox64 BL808 Emulator

+Let's intercept the "write 0x30002088" in TinyEMU Emulator so we can print the UART Output from NuttX.

+TODO